A little bit about me

 Support for autistic women

 I hope you get something out of reading my posts, whether you’re on the same journey, love someone who is, or just want to learn more about what it’s like being on the autistic spectrum.

 It is my experience that there is very limited post-diagnosis help for autistic adults in Wales (though anecdotally it seems we are better off here than in many other parts of the UK).
 This is something I am passionate about helping to change.

 Something that has helped me hugely during and post-diagnosis has been Facebook groups and Instagram.
 I feel that my differences, frustrations and challenges are fully understood in these spaces.
 I think that having somewhere where we can talk about things that we might not feel comfortable saying to our NT (neurotypical) friends is a blessing.
 You can follow me @squarepeg.community.

 Signposts to groups, support & further reading

-I intend to build up my list of useful contacts and hope to be able to provide signposts to services that offer help to so-called ‘high functioning’ and late diagnosed adults. *** I am in the process of moving my blog and resources to this site – they will be up soon!***
+I intend to build up my list of useful links and resources and hope to be able to provide signposts to services that offer help to so-called ‘high functioning’ and late diagnosed adults.

 We are often overlooked as we appear not to need any help managing our lives.
 This is not the case, as shown by the comparatively high number of autistic adults who suffer with mental health problems such as depression and anxiety, compared with the general population.

 Autistic adults often seem to be overlooked in the media and on social media, where the focus is all to often on parents with children on the spectrum.
 But children grow into adults, and our autism does not leave us with adulthood.
 We need to work to improve the services available to us.